DesconBelgrade/Klimerko/README.md

 ## Factory Reset your Klimerko
   - Press and hold the ***FLASH*** button on the NodeMCU board for at least 15 seconds.
   - The blue LED should flash rapidly for 2 seconds and then stay on.
-  - Your Klimerko has now deleted all credentials from itself and will restart shortly.
+  - Your Klimerko has now deleted all credentials and temperature offset data from itself and will restart shortly.
   - Once the LED turns off, Klimerko has been restarted.
   - The LED will now blink slowly, indicating it's trying to connect to WiFi and AllThingsTalk (but it can't, since there's no credentials)
-  - You can now follow [Configuring Klimerko Credentials](#configuring-klimerko-credentials) again to enter the credentials.
+  - You can now follow [Configuring Klimerko Credentials and Temperature Offset](#configuring-klimerko-credentials-and-temperature-offset) again.